GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 <div class="img-div">
 <img src="{{site.url}}/assets/img/avro/avro-file.jpg" />
-The general structure of an avro file
+The structure of an avro file
 </div>

 The fact that Avro files are designed this way means that they're very good at being sliced into pieces and stitched back together again.